BoPete Keyes

-Thakarius "BoPete" Keyes (born November 9, 1997) is an American professional football cornerback.
+Thakarius "BoPete" Keyes (born November 9, 1997) is an American professional football cornerback for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at Tulane, and was selected by the Kansas City Chiefs in the seventh round of the 2020 NFL draft.
 He has also been a member of the Indianapolis Colts, New England Patriots, Chicago Bears, Houston Texans, Atlanta Falcons, Baltimore Ravens, and Cleveland Browns.

 College career

 According to WGNO, in 2019, Keyes started every game for Tulane and held opposing quarterbacks to a 45 percent completion rate when he was targeted.
 He earned an Honorable Mention for the American Athletic Conference.
 In his junior and senior seasons, Keyes had 85 tackles, 18 passes defended and two interceptions.

 Professional career

 Kansas City Chiefs

 Keyes was selected by the Kansas City Chiefs in the seventh round of the 2020 NFL draft with the 237th overall pick.
 He was placed on the active/non-football injury list on July 26.
 Keyes was activated on August 16.
 He finished his rookie season playing in eight games and recording eight total tackles.
 On August 31, 2021, Keyes was waived by the Chiefs.